-The following image indicates the location of the solid-state drive and provides a visual representation of the removal procedure.
+The following images indicate the location of the M.2 2280 solid-state drive and provide a visual representation of the removal procedure.

-- 1. Open the solid-state drive mylar sheet that covers the solid-state drive. - NOTE: There is a protective mylar sheet covering the solid-state drive.
-This mylar sheet must be opened in order to proceed with the removal procedure. - 2.
-Remove the single screw (M2x3) that secures the solid-state drive to the system board. - 3.
-Slide and remove the solid-state drive from the M.2 card connector on the system board.
+- 1. Open the M.2 2280 solid-state drive mylar sheet that covers the M.2 2280 solid-state drive. - NOTE: There is a protective mylar sheet covering the M.2 2280 solid-state drive.
+This mylar sheet must be opened in order to proceed with the removal procedure. - (i) NOTE: Be careful when opening the mylar sheet as it can easily rip. - 2.
+Remove the screw (M2x2) that secures the M.2 2280 solid-state drive to the system board. - 3.
+Slide and remove the M.2 2280 solid-state drive from the M.2 card connector on the system board. - NOTE: A thermal pad sticker is adhered to the system board underneath the M.2280 solid-state drive.
+If in the process of replacing the M.2280 solid-state drive, the thermal pad is separated from the plate or gets adhered to the M.2 2280 solid-state drive, technicians must readhere the thermal pad to the system board before reinstalling the M.2 2280 solid-state drive to the system.